 Cook with Pitta-reducing spices, such as cinnamon, coriander, cardamom, fennel, and small amounts of cumin seed.

-Lifestyle activities such as cold showers, walking barefoot in the grass, put your feet in cool water, slow down, breathwork that helps you calm down.
+Lifestyle activities such as cold showers, walking barefoot in the grass, putting your feet in cool water and engaging in mindful breath work will help you calm your symptoms.

-HOW TO: Vata (Air) Symptoms - If you experience air-related symptoms of menopause such as memory loss or vaginal dryness, you will want to work at bringing Vata dosha back into balance.
+If you experience air-related symptoms of menopause such as memory loss or vaginal dryness, you will want to work toward bringing the Vata dosha back into balance.
 Here are some tips to stay grounded:

-These two techniques apply to both fire and air prone women, breathing, and sleep.
-One breathing technique is alternate nostril breathing (anuloma viloma) which essentially means, expelling all of the garbage through the way your hair grows.
-I show how this technique is shown on many videos I have done but the most recent being, Breathing Through COVID-19.
-This technique has been proven to work and the best of all, it is free, simple, and can be done while watching your favorite show.
+One of favorite mindful techniques is alternate nostril breathing (anuloma viloma) which essentially means, expelling all of the toxins through the way your hair grows.
+If you'd like to see me demonstrate this technique, check out my blog post Breathing Through COVID-19.
+Alternate nostril breathing has been proven to work and the best of all, it's free, simple, and can be done while watching your favorite show.

-I invite you to write down some of the symptoms that we have covered today and really start to identify what side you are landing on.
+I invite you to write down some of the symptoms that we covered today and really start to identify what side you are landing on.
 Is it fire?
 Is it air?
-After, identifying whether you are fire or air prone start implementing some of these techniques, diets, and journal how you are feeling.
-These small changes will really get you on the path of having a menopause story that thrives.
+Once you know what dosha dominates your symptoms you can start implementing these techniques and diet tips.
+I also recommend journaling about how you are feeling.
+These small changes will get you on the path to a fulfilling menopause story.